grantj-re3/HandyIctDoco/linux-hardware-compatibility/HP-Probook-4540s-C8H79PA/NOTES_productKey.md

 methods which I have found work ok ___under certain conditions___.
 They involve booting into a Linux operating system (eg. Ubuntu or Fedora LiveCD) then mounting the Windows drive-C partition.
+If you already have a dual boot Windows 8 and Linux system, then you can use that Linux operating system instead of the Linux LiveCD which I describe below.

 ___Warning___: The instructions below assume you have a reasonable knowledge of Linux.
 They also assume that you